lzfelix/django-tdd/README.md

 _So, I decided to actually learn TDD by reading a book.
 You can find it on [Amazon.com](https://www.amazon.com/Test-Driven-Development-Python-Selenium-JavaScript/dp/1449364829)._

+Commits in parenthesis indicate end of chapter.
 * Chapter 01: Setting up;
 * Chapter 02: Describing a user story as a functional test file;
-* Chapter 03: Writing first unit test and tying application with the routing part;
+* Chapter 03: Writing first unit test and tying application with the routing part `(8bb3256)`;
-* Chapter 04: Starting to use templates, progressing in the functional test;
+* Chapter 04: Starting to use templates, progressing in the functional test `(c6db2e7)`;
-* Chapter 05: Starting to use ORM, testing persistence, displaying multiple items, functional test refactoring;
+* Chapter 05: Starting to use ORM, testing persistence, displaying multiple items, functional test refactoring `(ede0f67)`;
-* Chapter 06: MVP, each todo item is assigned to a todo list, each view has a single responsibility, the proposed functional test is now passing.
+* Chapter 06: MVP, each todo item is assigned to a todo list, each view has a single responsibility, the proposed functional test is now passing `(286a00b)`.
 * Chapter 07: Application styling, handling static files.
-Just a basic test to ensure that the layout if fine and static files are working.
+Just a basic test to ensure that the layout if fine and static files are working `(2f377a7)`.

 # Update notes

-_The book uses Django `1.x`, which is slightly incompatible with version `2.x`.
+* The book uses Django `1.x`, which is slightly incompatible with version `2.x`.
 I noted below the changes that made make so everything worked as expected.
-After reaching Chapter 07, I've notice that I was using Selenium `3.x`, and not `2.x`, thus explaining some weird occasional complains about "Stale elements", to solve that use the method `wait_for_page_load()` in the functional test_
+* After reaching Chapter 07, I've notice that I was using Selenium `3.x`, and not `2.x`, thus explaining some weird occasional complains about "Stale elements", to solve that use the method `wait_for_page_load()` in the functional test.

 ## Chapter 03